Accessing Compassionate Care

 Sunday, April 23 to Tuesday, April 25, 2017

 in Richmond Hill, ON

-HPCO’s Annual Conference, Putting the Pieces Together – Collaborating for Quality Hospice Palliative Care in Ontario gathered renowned industry experts and leaders who shared cutting-edge, evidence-based research, hospice palliative care innovations and expertise with like-minded system planners, researchers, policy makers and multidisciplinary, front-line practitioners from across the health care spectrum.
+Accessing Compassionate Care – Integrating Care Across the Continuum gathers renowned industry experts and leaders who share cutting-edge, evidence-based research, hospice palliative care innovations and expertise with like-minded system planners, researchers, policy makers and multidisciplinary, front-line practitioners from across the health care spectrum.

 The inspiring program presentations included thoughtful keynote presentations, a return of the popular HIT (Health.
 Innovation.
 Technology.)
 Talks and The Carmelita Lawlor Lectureship.